Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Modelling

-The near-IR non-detections allow us to rule out a wide range of companion scenarios that would otherwise produce detectable excess emission.
-The bottom-left plot in Fig.\,\ref{fig:BD_M-R-Relation} shows the observed WD SED from the UV to the infrared (in red) compared to the best-fitting magnetic WD model (in cyan).
-For the infrared, we show the UKIDSS photometry (in red circles) and the FIRE spectrum (yellow solid line) normalised to the UKIDSS J-band value (the poor flux calibration in the FIRE spectroscopy does not allow us to obtain a reliable absolute flux).
-The UKIDSS photometry alone allows us to exclude any brown dwarf companion with a temperature higher than 1000 K, excluding all possible Roche-lobe-filling brown dwarf companions.

 The FIRE spectrum allows us to exclude even colder objects.
-We cannot use the FIRE spectrum directly to constrain the contribution of a possible companion to the total flux in the infrared due to known flux calibration issues with the FIRE spectrograph \citep[see][]{simcoe2008,sullivan_calibrated_2012}.
-For example, \citet{vito_chandra_2021} reports that the normalisation of their spectrum from FIRE is $\approx 15\%$ lower than previously recorded spectra for the same object, attributing the difference to varying seeing conditions.
-However, the spectrum of a cool brown dwarf presents strong molecular absorption features, and we can use the lack of detected absorption features in the smooth FIRE spectrum to put an even more stringent constraint on the temperature of a possible companion.
-To do so, we compare the observed FIRE spectrum to a model spectrum that combines the best-fitting magnetic WD atmosphere model with a brown dwarf model of a certain temperature, and see at what brown dwarf temperature we would expect to see absorption features in the FIRE spectrum.
-For the brown dwarf contribution, we utilise the spectral models provided by \citet{marley_sonora_2021}.
-Because we cannot trust the absolute flux calibration in the FIRE spectrum, we normalise both the observed and the model spectra.
-For the FIRE spectrum, we compute the normalised flux by fitting the spectrum with a 4-order polynomial.
-The combined model flux is normalised using the WD continuum.
-We then compute the reduced chi-squared, $\chi^2_\nu$:
+We cannot use its absolute flux directly because of known FIRE flux-calibration limitations \citep[see][]{simcoe2008,sullivan_calibrated_2012}; for example, \citet{vito_chandra_2021} report a FIRE normalisation $\approx$\,15\% lower than previous spectra of the same object, attributing the difference to seeing.
+However, cool brown dwarfs have strong molecular absorption features, so the lack of such features in the smooth FIRE spectrum constrains the temperature of a possible companion.
+We compare the observed FIRE spectrum with combined WD+brown dwarf model spectra, using the best-fitting magnetic WD atmosphere and brown dwarf spectra from \citet{marley_sonora_2021}.
+Since the absolute FIRE flux calibration is unreliable, we normalise both the observed and model spectra: the FIRE spectrum is normalised with a 4th-order polynomial, and the combined model is normalised by the WD continuum.
+We then compute $\chi^2_\nu$ as a function of brown dwarf temperature (Fig.\,\ref{fig:BD_M-R-Relation}, \textsc{Panel b}), assuming fixed $\log(g)=4$ and radii between 0.7 and 1.3\,R$_{\rm Jup}$.
+At low temperatures, the model absorption features are below the FIRE sensitivity, and $\chi^2_\nu$ remains near $\approx$\,4.8, reflecting correlated calibration noise larger than the formal uncertainties.
+At higher temperatures, the molecular features become detectable and $\chi^2_\nu$ rises sharply.
+We therefore exclude brown dwarfs with temperatures above approximately 700\,K.